gitops-working-group/gitops-working-group/PRINCIPLES.md

 - changes as transactions

 #### What are the responsibilities of a State store?
-- In addition, state stores must preserve information regarding the identity of agents that create new versions.
+- In addition, state stores must preserve metadata information regarding the identity of agents that create new versions.
-- What Why, who when.
+The Desired State of the new version, Who created it, when it was created and ideally, also _why_ it was created. - What Why, who when.

 - Even though we say git, it's actually only true when configured in a very particular way.

 #### State stores as coordination points/ collab via common data interface